 School Service Training is evaluated based on "A Guide to the Evaluation of Educational Experiences in the Armed Services," published by the American Council on Education.
-Credit (not to exceed two semester hours) is allowed for physical education to veterans upon presentation of discharge or separation papers appropriate to the veteran's course of study.
+Credit is allowed for physical education to veterans upon presentation of discharge or separation papers appropriate to the veteran's course of study.
 Final acceptance or rejection of the credit lies with Mitchell.
+Credit for prior military courses and service is evaluated from the Joint Services Transcript.